 The Redbud City: It happened in September

-The settlement took place in September of 1891 and included three land runs.
+130 YEARS AGO - The settlement that took place in September 1891, included three land runs.
 On the 22nd, a land run was held to settle Iowa, Sac and Fox, Potawatomi, and Shawnee lands, with an estimated 10,000 people on hand.
 On the 23rd, a run was held to settle Tecumseh, the predesignated location of the county seat of County B, or later, Pottawatomie County.
-Finally, on the 28th, a dash was held to settle Chandler, the predesignated location of the county seat of County A, later named as Lincoln County.
-Those land runs also expanded Payne, Logan, Oklahoma, and Cleveland counties.
+Finally, on the 28th, a dash was held to settle Chandler, the predesignated location of the county seat of County A, later renamed as Lincoln County.
+These land runs also expanded Payne, Logan, Oklahoma and Cleveland counties.

 100 YEARS AGO – The following announcement was published in the Shawnee Morning News on September 21, 1921, describing the local KKK.
 “WE ARE ONE THOUSAND STRONG IN SHAWNEE.
 GOOD AMERICANS UPHOLD THE LAW.
 BAD CITIZENS MUST UPHOLD THE LAW.
 WATCH THE OWNERSHIP OF YOUR PAPER AND KEEP IT IN THE HANDS OF GOOD AMERICANS.
 WE WILL CLEAN SHAWNEE WHEN THE TIME IS RIPE.
 GAMBLERS, PIMPS, BOOTLEGGERS, HARLOTS, WILL SAVE DOUBLE BY LEAVING NOW.”

 75 YEARS AGO - Bison Hill was swarming with education-hungry youth Monday, September 15, 1946, as the opening day of enrollment proved that even the most optimistic expectations were too modest, and that Oklahoma Baptist University would have more than 1,000 students, by far the largest in history.